Guruvayur Sri Krishna Temple

 Dress Code at Guruvayur Sri Krishna Temple

-Only Hindus are allowed inside the temple.
+Only Hindus can enter the temple.
 Devotees have to follow a strict dress code.
-Women are expected to wear saree or salwar kameez.
+Women may wear saree or salwar kameez.
 Young girls are permitted to use long skirts and blouses.
 Men have to wear mundu.
 Boys can wear shorts.

 Guruvayur; Kerala; India; uasatish; temple; Sri Krishna;